KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 ### Day 69 and 70:

--Project month was delayed until Wednesday due to the heatwave.
+- Project month was delayed until Wednesday due to the heatwave.
 I used this time to work on some portfolio projects.
 I added dark-mode functionality to my cooking site using useContext and useReducer, which helped me to gain a deeper understanding of the basics of how these hooks worked; as I had struggled with them previously.

--I deployed the front end to Vercel then used Firebase to create a backend instead of using JSON server.
+- I deployed the front end to Vercel then used Firebase to create a backend instead of using JSON server.
 This was my first time using Firebase in a project and I learned a lot.
 I have GET and POST routes sorted and plan on adding DELETE and PATCH functionality soon.

 - I also spent some time working through NetNinja’s CSS Grid course and created some very clean and simple responsive layouts using Grid.